A family-friendly European road trip

 Canvas to tin accommodation

-In the past 13 years we’ve put our tent into retirement and bought a VW T5 day van.
+Since the early 2000s we’ve put our tent into retirement moved onto camper van life.
 While I still love the idea of ‘real’ camping, the benefits of not having to erect your living quarters cannot be underestimated.

 Our four-legged companion